1. Home

 On the other hand, with a microinverter system, a part replacement usually requires access to the rooftop solar array, and may require a worker to temporarily uninstall the panel on which it is mounted.

-Cost and Value
+Cost and value

-In terms of cost, you can expect to pay more upfront for a microinverter-based system than a solar array with a central string inverter.
+You can expect to pay more upfront for a microinverter-based system than a solar array with a central string inverter.
 Even when adding power optimizers to your string inverter, a microinverter system is still likely to be more expensive.

-Panel Layout
+Panel layout

 Although this may not be a problem for homes with large roof faces, or on ground-mounted solar panels, buildings with complicated roofs and limited installation space may be better suited for a microinverter-based system.

-If your roof faces in many different directions or your panels are partially shaded throughout the day (from trees, building features, etc.) micro inverters can increase your total solar power output potential.
+If your roof faces in many different directions or your panels are partially shaded throughout the day (from trees, building features, etc.) microinverters can increase your total solar power output potential.

 Expansion

-With many different sizes available, string inverters are usually installed to process the approximate amount of electricity that a complete system is expected to produce.
+With many different sizes available, string inverters are usually installed to process the approximate amount of electricity a complete system is expected to produce.
 Therefore, if you would like to add more solar panels to a central inverter system, then you usually need to upgrade your inverter as well.

-Microinverter vs Power Optimizers
+Microinverter vs. Power Optimizers

 As two different module-level power electronics (MLPEs) microinverters and power optimizers are essentially designed to deliver the same results.
 Both technologies help capture the individual performance of your solar panels when separate panels are generating electricity at variable efficiencies due to direction, shading, damage, or other variables.

-If you could benefit from MLPEs (i.e. your roof is partially shaded) choosing between microinverters or power optimizers installed with your string inverter may not critically affect your potential system performance, or your return on investment.
+If you could benefit from MLPEs (i.e. your roof is partially shaded) choosing between microinverters or power optimizers installed with your string inverter may not critically affect your potential system performance or your return on investment.
 Today, both technologies are commonly seen on rooftops across the country, and your installer may favor one system design over the other based on price, availability, and personal preferences.

-How To Choose Between Microinverters and String Inverters
+How to Choose Between Microinverters and String Inverters

 Ultimately, the decision between microinverters and a string inverter must be based on the individual factors of your installation.
 From the shape of your roof to the amount of space and shade on your property, you can work with your solar designer directly to weigh the pros, cons, expenses, and expected paybacks when installing a string inverter (with or without power optimizers) or a set of microinverters with your solar panels.